GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 ````
 you should see  gs://[PROJECT_ID].appspot.com/ listed.

+4. Compress the folder

-4. Upload the code to a GCS bucket:
+5. Upload the code to a GCS bucket:

 ````
 gsutil cp -r [LOCAL_CODE_PATH] gs://[PROJECT_ID].appspot.com/
 ````
+where [LOCAL_CODE_PATH] points to the director where the kunskap/sql folder is located.

 <h3>Set up Cloud Functions:</h3>